We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Rainbow Light states that this multivitamin may help promote immune, bone, brain, and eye health.

-The mini-tablets may be easier to swallow than some other products.
-However, some reviewers state that they did not notice any difference when taking these multivitamins compared to cheaper options.
+- some reviewers state they did not notice any difference when taking these multivitamins in comparison to cheaper options

 Best for calcium and magnesium: Thorne Women’s Multi 50+